osa1/tiny/ARCHITECTURE.md

 | -------------- | ------------- |
 | libtiny_common | The "channel name" type |

+### libtiny_common

+This crate currently has just one type: `ChanName`, which is the type for channel names.

+RFC 2812 has two rules related to character names:

+- Channel names are case insensitive
+- The characters "{}|^" are considered lowercase, and their uppercase equivalents are "[]\~".

+There's also a rule implemented by servers:

+- For non-ASCII characters the comparison is *case sensitive*.

+The `ChanName` type provides a newtype with comparison implementation that follows these rules.

+Because channel names are widely used in the implementation of tiny, all other tiny crates need the `ChanName` type.
+To avoid introducing dependencies between large crates just for one type, we have this crate.

+`libtiny_common` does not depend on other tiny crates.

 ### term_input

 Parses stdin contents to key events.
 On initialization sets stdin to